justin13601/ACES/docs/source/terminology.md

 event.
 We'll call these additional properties/columns "predicates" over the events, as they can often be interpreted as boolean or count functions over the event.

-For example, we may consider a dataframe `df_clincial_events` that quantifies clinical events happening to patients, with predicates `"is_admission"`, `"is_discharge"`, `"is_death"`, and `"is_covid_dx"`, like this:
+For example, we may consider a dataframe `df_clinical_events` that quantifies clinical events happening to patients, with predicates `"is_admission"`, `"is_discharge"`, `"is_death"`, and `"is_covid_dx"`, like this:

 | `subject_id` | `timestamp`         | `is_admission` | `is_discharge` | `is_death` | `is_covid_dx` |